I’ve spent five years with research books learning about The Great War, World War I, WWI.

 It’s got maps, too, which I always need!

 I’ve written about it here, but it continues to haunt my thinking about the end of the war.
-President Wilson coming down with the flu (Shh!
-A secret!) and not letting others do his diplomacy may very well have been why reparations against Germany were so stringent after WWI, leading directly to Hitler and WWII.
+President Wilson came down with the flu (Shh!
+A secret!).
+Not letting others handle diplomacy may very well have been why reparations against Germany were so stringent after WWI.
+That led directly to Hitler and WWII.

 Have I mentioned I don’t care for Woodrow Wilson?